-Come to class ready to work both physically and mentally - be consistent and commit to experiencing ballet class for 2 weekends!
+Come to class ready to work both physically and mentally - be consistent and commit to experiencing 8 hours of basic ballet instruction.

 Give yourself plenty of love as learning ballet technique is not easy or quick.
 After this series you will be better prepared to enter a beginning adult ballet class.
 However, you will still have much to learn and you cannot get impatient with yourself.
 Ballet technique is much like learning a musical instrument or language and it requires time and repetition.
 Some things will come easily, and others will be more difficult.
-If you stick with it and work hard - you will begin to connect the dots and then - it's fun and dancing ballet is very gratifying!
+If you stick with it and work hard - you will begin to connect the dots and then - it is fun and dancing ballet is very gratifying!